xjtuiair-cag/Matterhorn/docs/en_us/data/README.md

 `target_transform (Callable | None)`: Transformation applied to the labels in the dataset.

 `download (bool)`: Whether to attempt downloading the dataset resources if not available locally.

+`cached (bool)`: Whether to use cache.
+Cache will make costs on disk space but save the time used for training and validating.

 `sampling (int)`: Interval for sampling events.
 Default is `1`, meaning all events in the dataset are selected.
 This parameter is for preventing event density, thus saving computational costs.